How prescribed burns are planned

 New life from out of the ashes

-- After a planned burn is completed, staff monitor the site to record how plants and animals respond and use this information to improve future planned burns.
+After a prescribed burn is complete, staff monitor the site to record how plants and animals respond and use this information to improve future burns.

-- Through ongoing fire monitoring and research, and as we gain experience with new techniques, it is hoped that new ways to carry out more prescribed burns over a wider area will be discovered.
-This will allow us to take greater advantage of the small windows of opportunity provided by the weather.
+Through ongoing fire monitoring and research, and as we gain experience with new techniques, it’s hoped that new ways to carry out prescribed burns will emerge.
+This will allow us to take greater advantage of the small windows of opportunity influenced by the changing climate, which results in less frequent and favorable burning weather.